7Block Labs

 Why Cross-Chain Bridge Security is Critical

-- Complexity and Attack Surface: Multiple protocols, consensus mechanisms, and validation processes increase vulnerability.
+• Complexity and Attack Surface: With a bunch of different protocols, consensus mechanisms, and validation processes, the potential for vulnerabilities really spikes.

 Key Components of Cross-Chain Bridges

-- Validator Set: Nodes or entities verifying cross-chain transactions.
+• Validator Set: These are the nodes or entities that check and confirm cross-chain transactions.

 Step-by-Step Security Review Framework